Sam Bankman-Fried: Trial conclusion

 The trial ended on November 2, 2023, with the jury pronouncing Bankman-Fried guilty on all seven counts.
 The sentencing hearing was scheduled for March 28, 2024.
-Federal criminal court sentencing experts speculated on the potential amount of prison time likely to be meted out.
+Federal criminal court sentencing experts speculated on potential amount of prison time likely to be meted out.
 On March 28, 2024, the court sentenced Bankman-Fried to 25 years in prison.
 Under provisions of the First Step Act and in conjunction with other time credit programs, Bankman-Fried may actually serve approximately 18 years.
 The court ordered the defendant to pay the sum of $11.02 billion in forfeiture for engaging in a series of fraudulent actions against customers and investors.
 In preparation for his incarceration, Bankman-Fried engaged the services of prison consultant Sam Mangel.

 Second trial dismissed

 A second trial, on five charges including bank fraud and bribery, was originally scheduled for early March 2024.
-These charges were brought by federal prosecutors after Bankman-Fried was extradited from the Bahamas in December 2022.
+These charges were brought by federal prosecutors after Bankman-Fried was extradited from The Bahamas in December 2022.
 He had asked for these charges to be dismissed because they were not part of the extradition agreement with Bahamian authorities, or alternatively he requested that they be resolved under a separate trial.

-Prosecutors announced on December 30, 2023 that they would not proceed to a second trial, stating that its benefits would be outweighed by the "strong public interest" to promptly resolve the case.
+Prosecutors announced on December 30, 2023, that they would not proceed to a second trial, stating that its benefits would be outweighed by the "strong public interest" to promptly resolve the case.
 Furthermore, a second trial would not affect how much time Bankman-Fried could face in prison under recommended federal guidelines.

 Appeal

 On April 11, 2024, Bankman-Fried appealed his conviction and the 25-year prison sentence.
-The appeals process could take years, and would require convincing higher courts that Judge Lewis Kaplan made significant errors that deprived Bankman-Fried of his legal rights and made the trial unfair.
+The appeals process could take years and would require convincing higher courts that Judge Lewis Kaplan made significant errors that deprived Bankman-Fried of his legal rights and made the trial unfair.

 On September 13, 2024, Bankman-Fried requested a new trial, claiming Judge Kaplan was biased.
 His lawyers argued the judge mocked their defense and criticized their questioning in front of the jury.
 They also alleged the judge pressured jurors to reach a quick verdict by offering meals and rides home on the first day of deliberations.

-On November 4, 2025, a federal appeals court in New York heard an argument by Bankman-Fried's attorney that his conviction for fraud should be overturned.
-A ruling is pending.
+On November 4, 2025, a federal appeals court in New York heard an argument by Bankman-Fried's attorney that his conviction for fraud should be overturned because he was "presumed guilty."
+On June 12, 2026, Bankman-Fried's appeal was denied.

+On June 12, 2026, the United States Court of Appeals for the Second Circuit affirmed Bankman-Fried's conviction and 25-year prison sentence, as well as the approximately $11 billion forfeiture order.
+In September 2026, Bankman-Fried petitioned the Supreme Court of the United States for a new trial, arguing that the trial court improperly restricted evidence concerning whether FTX and Alameda had sufficient assets to repay customers.
+He also argued that the forfeiture order violated the Eighth Amendment's prohibition against excessive fines.